robhagemans/pcbasic/DEVELOPMENT.md

-### Installing PC-BASIC from the source distribution
+### Setting up a development environment for PC-BASIC
-These instructions cover the steps needed to install the development version of PC-BASIC from source.
+These instructions cover the steps needed to install the development source of PC-BASIC and its dependencies.
+You can also follow them if you simply want to install PC-BASIC from the source repository on GitHub.

-#### You probably don't need to read this file ####
+#### You won't need to read this file just to install PC-BASIC ####
 General installation instructions for PC-BASIC can be found in `README.md`.
 The instructions there cover the most common platforms and use cases.
-If the options described there are not applicable or you prefer to install from source, please consult the notes below.

-#### Required packages ####
+#### Dependencies ####
-The following packages are needed or recommended when installing PC-BASIC from the Python distribution:
+The following packages are needed or recommended when installing PC-BASIC:

 | Package                                                                           | OS                 | Status       | Used for
 |-----------------------------------------------------------------------------------|--------------------|--------------|----------------------------------------